Revenue Recognition under ASC 606 | US GAAP Guide, Examples & Journal Entries

 Step 1: Identify the Contract with a Customer

-Under ASC 606, revenue can be recognized only when a valid contract exists.
-A contract may be written, oral, or implied by customary business practices, but it must meet all of the following criteria:
+Recognition begins only when a valid contract exists.
+The contract may be written, oral, or implied, but must meet the following criteria:

 Step 3: Determine the Transaction Price